 Transfer container to refrigerator and let sit for at least 3 and up to 5 days.

-Meanwhile, adjust oven rack to lower middle position and preheat oven to 450°F, with a heavy cast-iron or stainless steel Dutch oven placed inside it.
+Meanwhile, adjust oven rack to lower-middle position and preheat oven to 450°F (230°C), with a heavy cast-iron or stainless steel Dutch oven placed inside it.

-When dough has risen, slash top with a floured knife into two or three slashes, 1/2 inch deep.
+When dough has risen, slash top with a floured knife into 2 or 3 slashes, 1/2 inch deep.
 Remove Dutch oven from oven and working quickly, drop dough inside.
 Place lid back on Dutch oven and return to oven.
-Bake for 15 minutes, then remove lid and continue to bake until center of bread registers 209°F on an instant read thermometer, about 30 to 45 minutes longer (time will vary depending on shape of loaf).
+Bake for 15 minutes, then remove lid and continue to bake until center of bread registers 209°F (98°C) on an instant read thermometer, about 30 to 45 minutes longer (time will vary depending on shape of loaf).

 Remove Dutch oven from oven and remove loaf of bread with a spatula or tongs.
 Allow to rest on a wire rack for at least 15 minutes before slicing and serving.
 Unused bread can be stored at room temperature wrapped in foil for up to 3 days, though it may need to be refreshed in a hot oven or toaster before serving.